ellerbrock/atom-for-webdeveloper/readme.md

       --clear-window-state       Delete all Atom environment state.                            [boolean] -a, --add                  Open path as a new project in last used window.               [boolean]

-I'm using Atom Beta and created an Shell Alias to quick start Atom with some Development Parameter:
+Shell Alias to quick start Atom with some Development Parameter:

--   `alias atomdev="atom-beta --save --dev --log-file=~/tmp/atom.log"`
+-   `alias atomdev="atom --save --dev --log-file=~/tmp/atom.log"`

 ### Contact / Social Media